Challenges in Scaling Agile

 Many problems must be overcome throughout the process of implementing any scaled Agile framework.
 In this essay, we will examine the major Scaling Agile challenges that organizations experience while transitioning or changing to any scalable agile paradigm.

-Let us talk about how to overcome these challenges in order to properly assist and allow a seamless transition.
+Let us talk about how to overcome these challenges to properly assist and allow a seamless transition.

 1. Culture shift